arduino/ArduinoCore-samd/README.md

 6. If you do not already have the test firmware installed (comes preinstalled), see Using Bossac Standalone below.
 7. Press the reset button to run the test firmware (if needed).
 The LED will blink.
 8. Windows will detect the board.
 Point the installer to the above folder to install the sketch driver (if needed).
-9. Continue with SAM M0+ Core Installation below.
+9. Continue with SAM D|L|C Core Installation below.

 #### Linux